Discuss Your Application with the Assessor's Office

 Complete an Application

-The State Board of Equalization has prepared a pamphlet to assist you in completing the Application for Changed Assessment form.
-You may download a copy of Publication 30, Residential Property Assessment Appeals, or contact the clerk of the Assessment Appeals Board office for a copy.
+The State Board of Equalization has prepared a pamphlet to assist you in completing the Assessment Appeal Application.
+You may download a copy of Publication 30, Residential Property Assessment Appeals or contact the clerk of the Assessment Appeal Board office for a copy.
+Publication 30 will also guide you through the entire Assessment Appeals process.
+In preparing for your hearing, you must make value adjustments for differences between your property and that of each comparable sale presented.
+To assist in that process, you may substitute the Marin County Residential Property Tax Comparison Work Sheet for the work sheet on page 16 of Publication 30.

-The State Board of Equalization has a video online that walks you through the process of preparing and presenting your appeal at the Assessment Appeals Board.
+In addition, the State Board of Equalization has a video online that explains the process of preparing and presenting your appeal at the Assessment Appeals Board.

 Application Processing Fee